rapyuta-robotics/rapyuta-io-docs/hugo/content/5_deep-dives/51_managing-devices/513_device-config-variables.md

 deployment.
 However, remember that ***ros_distro*** is mandatory when deploying a ROS package.

 For docker runtime, the rapyuta.io platform maintains 1 GB of disk usage for the ROS master logs.
-If the disk usage exceeds the default limit of 1GB, the platform purges the older logs to maintain the default limit.
+If the disk usage exceeds the default limit of 1 GB, the platform purges the older logs to maintain the default limit.
 If you want to customize the disk size for the ROS master logs, you can add a configuration variable ***rosmaster_log_retention_size_mb*** with the desired disk size.

 {{%notice note%}}
 If you customize the disk size for ROS master logs, the new size is considered after next device reboot.